This interview is part of a two-part series about the evolving Chicago food scene. For context and part one, head here.

 Brianna: Yes!
 My parents are from here, so I’ve visited a few times with them.
 And last year, I was down here for a 24-hour, eat-all-you can trip with my brother who was in school in Milwaukee at the time.

 Doug Sohn: It’s a great city.
-It’s a lakefront.
+There's a lakefront.
 Good food scene.
 Although, you can probably say that about every city I’ve been too.
 Except for a couple places in North Dakota.
 I think someone is doing is something good almost everywhere.

 It used to be that if you had any talent you went to New York, Chicago, or San Francisco.
 Now, you can’t afford to live in any of those cities.
 But now you can stay in Milwaukee or Rapid City, SD, and if you do something fairly decent, people will respond.
 And it’s affordable.
 You see this more and more.